oklahomaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What Kinds of Cases are Covered by Tort Law in Oklahoma?

-The tort law in Oklahoma cover
+The tort law in Oklahoma typically covers:

 • Deceit: This involves unfulfilled promises and misleading information.